 For tough sticky areas, you’ll need to loosen the dried on residue first.
 Saturate a cloth with the cleaning solution and place it directly on the stain.
 Let it sit for 5-10 minutes, then wipe it away.

 Hand-wash the drawers and any removable shelves in the kitchen sink with warm, soapy water.
 And mist with cleaning solution to take care of stubborn germs and grime.
 Dry well before putting back into the fridge.

-- If you’re cleaning up spills from raw meat or poultry, wipe up the spill, then wash the area with hot water and disinfect with a spritz of hydrogen peroxide or full-strength white vinegar.
+If you’re cleaning up spills from raw meat or poultry, wipe up the spill, then disinfect the surface with a dash of straight hydrogen peroxide, rubbing alcohol or full-strength white vinegar.
 Let stand for 5 minutes, then wipe dry.

-- Cotton swabs and toothpicks are great for small areas that are difficult to wipe clean, like the seals around the door, or the handles.
+Lastly, clean the cover at the bottom of the refrigerator.
+And use cotton swabs and toothpicks to clean small areas that are difficult to wipe clean, like the seals around the door, or the handles.

 DIY Fridge Deodorizer

-- Place open jar or box in back of fridge to absorb odors and make fridge smell fresh and clean.
+- Place open jar in the back of fridge to absorb odors and make your fridge smell fresh and clean.